History of Jamal Murray in Timeline

 February 17, 2017: Named MVP of Rising Stars Challenge

-April 7, 2017: Scored a career-high 30 points
+April 7, 2017: Scored career-high 30 points

 On April 7, 2017, Jamal Murray scored a career-high 30 points in a 122–106 win over the New Orleans Pelicans.

-November 11, 2017: Scored a Career-High 32 Points
+November 11, 2017: Scored career-high 32 points

 On November 11, 2017, Jamal Murray scored a career-high 32 points in a 125–107 win over the Orlando Magic.

-January 22, 2018: Scored a Career-High 38 Points
+January 22, 2018: Scored career-high 38 points

-On January 22, 2018, Jamal Murray scored a career-high 38 points, including a three-point play in the final minute, as the Denver Nuggets beat the Portland Trail Blazers 104–101.
+On January 22, 2018, Jamal Murray scored a career-high 38 points, including a three-point play in the final minute, as the Nuggets beat the Portland Trail Blazers 104–101.

-February 1, 2018: Scored 33 Points Against Oklahoma City Thunder
+February 1, 2018: Scored 33 points against Oklahoma City Thunder

 On February 1, 2018, Jamal Murray had a 33-point effort in a 127–124 win over the Oklahoma City Thunder.

-November 5, 2018: Scored a career-high 48 points
+November 5, 2018: Scored career-high 48 points against Celtics

 On November 5, 2018, Jamal Murray scored a career-high 48 points in a 115–107 win over the Boston Celtics.

-November 17, 2019: Recorded a Season-High 39 Points
+November 17, 2019: Recorded season-high 39 points

-On November 17, 2019, Jamal Murray recorded a season-high 39 points and 8 assists in a 131–114 win over the Memphis Grizzlies.
+On November 17, 2019, Jamal Murray recorded a season-high 39 points and 8 assists, including seven three-pointers, in a 131–114 win over the Memphis Grizzlies.

 On January 4, 2020, Jamal Murray tied his season-high 39 points in a 128–114 loss to the Washington Wizards.

-February 19, 2021: Scored a then career-high 50 points
+February 19, 2021: Scored Career-High 50 points against Cavaliers

-2021: Missed the remainder of 2021-2022 season due to ACL tear
+2021: Missed playoffs due to ACL tear

 May 24, 2022: Commitment to Canadian National Team